 Objective 3.2.3 To encourage energy efficient design and the development and utilization of alternative energy Policy 3.2.3.1 The County encourages houses to be oriented to maximize passive solar energy, natural shade and windbreaks, and to orient rooms such as kitchens and bedrooms based on light and heat requirements.
 The use of energy-efficient appliances and materials is also encouraged.
 Policy 3.2.3.2 The County encourages the use of large and small wind energy systems as a green alternative to traditional forms of electrical generation.
+Policy 3.2.3.3 The County supports the development of alternative/renewable energy industry as an economic generator and will support partnerships with industry and education institutions to establish energy pilot projects in Smoky Lake County.
+Policy 3.2.3.4 The County promotes partnerships with industry to transition to alternative energy development by promoting the adaptive reuse of existing energy infrastructure, including previously disturbed lands and transmission networks.
+Policy 3.2.3.5 The County encourages the microgeneration of renewable energy sources in all areas of the County, including the use of agricultural land for small scale production of renewable energy.
 Objective 3.2.4 To discourage the fragmentation of working landscapes Policy 3.2.4.1 The subdivision of a fragmented parcel shall not be approved for any use, unless the fragmented parcel is fragmented by reason of one or more public roadways, railways, rivers, or creeks.

-Policy 3.2.4.2 If a fragmented parcel is located in a remote location that has legal access to a public roadway, but that roadway is undeveloped or substandard and therefore requires construction or extensive upgrading, the municipality may refuse to approve an application that proposes to subdivide that parcel if: (i) in the opinion of the municipality, the construction and maintenance of the roadway would serve no greater or long- term public interest; and (ii) the municipality shall maintain the roadway on completion of its construction or upgrading.
-Policy 3.2.4.3 In the case where another policy of this plan would allow for a subdivision to occur and the subject site also contains a fragmenting feature as described in Policy 3.2.4.1 , the County will encourage the developer to subdivide the fragmented area, as the first subdivision from the subject site.
+If a fragmented parcel is located in a remote location that has legal access to a public roadway, but that roadway is undeveloped or substandard and therefore requires construction or extensive upgrading, the municipality may refuse to approve an application that proposes to subdivide that parcel if:

+- in the opinion of the municipality, the construction and maintenance of the roadway would serve no greater or longterm public interest; and - (ii) the municipality shall maintain the roadway on completion of its construction or upgrading.

+In the case where another policy of this plan would allow for a subdivision to occur and the subject site also contains a fragmenting feature as described in Policy 3.2.4.1, the County will encourage the developer to subdivide the fragmented area, as the first subdivision from the subject site.